geotrellis/geotrellis-server/stac-example/README.md

   default-style = "red-to-blue"
-  // force time positions computation even if the range is given through the collection / layer summary compute-time-positions = true styles = [
+  // force time positions computation even if the range is given through the collection / layer summary compute-time-positions = true
+  // optional field (can be added to all layers definitions)
+  // the default value is "self", meaning that it would use the OGC Time in a format recieved from the source time-format = "{interval | positions | self}" styles = [
     {
       name = "red-to-blue"